swevans/viewport-config/README.md

 ## Future Changes ##
 - It would be nice to support the '@viewport' CSS rules in addition to the meta tag.
 - In an ideal world we could figure out the current viewport scale

+## Compiling TypeScript ##
+Compiling the typescript is not required to use the library.
+Should you decide to do so, run the compiler within the src directory.
+It should pickup the tsconfig.json configuration file and output to www/js/swevans/viewport-config-X.X.js.